 Additionally, the city city ranks as one of the best places to live for tech jobs.
 The health of the American economy looks very different depending on where you live.
 For this and many other reasons, we are happy to live and work in this great city.

 Live Music Capital

 The capital of Texas is a creative hub.
 It is young, hip, and upcoming.
 This great city has long been nicknamed the “live music capital of the world”.
 Indeed, the festival SXSW , short for “South by Southwest”, happens in the city every March.
-The annual music and film festival has grown from a small music festival to a worldwide event that serves as the building blocks for new careers and entrepreneurial ventures.
+The annual music and film festival has grown from a small music festival to a worldwide event.
+It serves as the building blocks for new careers and entrepreneurial ventures.